department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 deceased: This is the preferred term on VA.gov over "decedent," which is chiefly a legal term.

-decision notice: Don't refer to as "decision letter."
-The Veteran undergoes a VA claim exam (referred to as a C&P exam by Veterans), and then after VA reviews the evidence, we send a "decision notice" that includes the disability rating.
+decision notice: A "decision notice" is the same as a “decision letter.”
+The usage, or preferred term, varies across business lines.
+We send this notice to Veterans after we make a decision on their claim.

 decision review form: A Veteran fills out a decision review "form," not an "application."